ueberdosis/tiptap/docs/src/docPages/guide/menus.md

 <tiptap-demo name="Extensions/FloatingMenu" hideSource></tiptap-demo>

 ### Slash commands (work in progress)
 It’s not an official extension yet, but [there’s an experiment you can use to add what we call slash commands](/experiments/commands).
-It’ll allow you to start a new line with `/` and will bring up a popup to select which node should be added.
+It allows you to start a new line with `/` and will bring up a popup to select which node should be added.

 ## Buttons
 Okay, you’ve got your menu.
 But how do you wire things up?

 ### Commands
-Let’s assume you’ve got the editor running already and you want to add your first button.
-You’ll need a `<button>` HTML tag with a click handler.
+You’ve got the editor running already and want to add your first button.
+You need a `<button>` HTML tag with a click handler.
 Depending on your setup, that can look like the following example:

 ```html
 <button onclick="editor.chain().toggleBold().focus().run()">